 ‘De honesta voluptate’ (On honourable pleasure) is one of the first printed cookbooks.
 It is as much a series of moral essays as a cookbook.
 Ten years later ‘Kuchenmeysterey’ (Kitchen Mastery) becomes the first printed German cookbook.

-1476 – William Caxton introduced metal type in England
+1476 – William Caxton introduces metal type in England

 William Caxton buys equipment from the Netherlands and establishes the first printing press in England at Westminster.
 Books printed by Caxton include Chaucer’s ‘The Canterbury Tales’, ‘Fables of Aesop’ and many other popular works.
 Caxton is also the first English retailer of printed books.
 The painting below depicts Caxton showing his printing press to King Edward IV.

 1482 – First print shop in Denmark

 Johan Snell introduces printing in Odense.
 Dutch printer Gotfried van Os (Gotfred of Ghemen) establishes the first print shop in Copenhagen in 1493.

 1492 – ‘In Praise of Scribes’

 De laude scriptorum manualium is a book by the German Benedictine abbot Johannes Trithemius in which he criticizes the effect that the printing press has on the customs and devotion of the brotherhood of monks.
 Only by copying the Scriptures can a scribe become in touch with the Word of God.
 The abbot is a complex man who actually sees that printing also offers advantages.
 He expands the library of his abbey from around fifty items to more than two thousand, many of them printed.
 His own treatise also is printed since that is the most cost-effective way to spread the message.

 1493 – The Nuremberg Chronicle